-You can also go through the wall at an angle starting directly at the fireplace as depicted in Figure 14.
-An angled wall insulated radiation shield (XM-6EWRSI30 or XM-6EWRSI45) must be used wherever the chimney passes through a combustible exterior wall.
+You can also go through the wall at an angle starting directly at the fireplace as depicted in Figure 15.

+An angled wall insulated radiation shield (XM-6EWRSI30 or XM-6EWRSI45) must be used wherever the chimney passed through an exterior wall.
 Make sure you have enough ceiling height.
 If not, you might want to consider installing the fireplace in an outside chase.